mexcdevelop/apidocs/source/index.html.md

 If startTime and endTime are not sent, the data from T-7 to T (within the last 8 days) is returned.
-If type is not sent, the data of all types is returned.
+If type is not sent, the data of all types is returned,maximum 30 days data can be queried at one time.